sam-val/flickers/README.md

-*(a flicker of a imgage is a when it goes away and comes back again quickly)*
+*(a flicker of an imgage is when it goes away and comes back quickly)*

 ## Ever heard of the [``Flicker Fusion Threshold``][wiki]?
 Me neither.